-This form can be used to send an email to the Patient Advice Liason Service of any of the UK Ambulance Services (PALS).
+This form can be used to send an email to the Patient Advice Liason Service (PALS) or contact points of any of the UK Ambulance Services.

 - Helping to answer questions about your treatment

 - Providing information and putting you in touch with other health care providers and organisations